Operation: Mindcrime: Sequel

 A sequel, Operation: Mindcrime II, was released on April 4, 2006, with Ronnie James Dio taking over the role of Dr. X. The subsequent tour consisted of the band performing both Operation: Mindcrime and its sequel in their entirety, back-to-back, with actors, props, an elaborate stage set, and a video screen.
 The live act from that tour also portrayed Mary's death clearly for the first time.
 It was later released on the 2007 DVD Mindcrime at the Moore, which included a recording of Dio's only live performance of "The Chase".

+In 2026, Geoff Tate released Operation: Mindcrime III which retells the story of the first album from the perspective of the antagonist, Dr. X.

 Track listing

 All credits adapted from the original releases.